Visels/Visels/README.md

 - 🔭 I’m currently working on fullstack development
 - 🌱 I’m currently learning Angular JS, Spring-Boot
 - 👯 I’m looking to collaborate on everything!
-- 😄 Pronouns: Adventurous ✈️
+- 😄 Eager to take on new challenges and contribute to meaningful, impactful projects.
 - ⚡ Fun fact:I speak four languages!